swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 application in order to get your information for training into their system.

-If you are not interested in becoming a Carpentry instructor, or don’t have time - please let me know as soon as possible so that I can offer this seat to another person.
+If you are not interested in becoming a Carpentries instructor, or don’t have time - please let me know as soon as possible so that I can offer this seat to another person.